zeerafle/cctv-inference/README.md

     ```
 4. Go to your inference server's URL, e.g. `http://localhost:5000`, follow the instruction there to test the API.

-Currently, the predicted frame is stored in local directory.
-Create a directory named `data` in the root directory.
+The predicted frame is stored in AWS S3 bucket.
+It'll automatically create directory based on the predicted class, e.g. `accident` or `normal`.
-Inside it, create directories `normal` and `accident` to store the predicted frames.

 ## Example